 This is the third post in a series on Boston’s angels.

-There are bright angels of joy and dark angels of mourning.
-There are angels forged in stained glass and angels carved in marble or granite.
-There are musical angels who sing hymns or play instruments and literary angels who write sacred texts or read manuscripts.
-Boston is home to two modern angels who celebrate the speedy passage of automobiles.
+We have bright angels of joy and dark angels of mourning.
+Some angels are forged in stained glass while others are carved in marble or granite.
+Musical angels sing hymns or play instruments and literary angels who write sacred texts or read manuscripts.
+In Boston we find two modern angels who celebrate the speedy passage of automobiles.

 The Sumner Tunnel was the first of three underwater passages under Boston Harbor.
 It carries traffic from Logan International Airport and Route 1A in East Boston to the city, where it has two exits.
 One travels under route I-93 and emerges on the west side of the highway near the Haymarket Subway Station.
 The other routes traffic to route I-93 North and Storrow Drive.

 Opened on June 30, 1934, the Sumner Tunnel carried traffic in both directions for 27 years until the parallel Callahan Tunnel opened in 1961.
 It was named for William Hyslop Sumner, founder of the Massachusetts Horticultural Society and developer of Noddle’s Island in Boston Harbor.
-It’s more than a mile long and over 30 feet in diameter.
+It carries cars for a mile and is more than 30 feet in diameter.

 The angels bracket a circular relief framed by oak leaves.
-Below this is the dedication inscribed in bronze letters.
+Below this appears the dedication inscribed in bronze letters.

 The Sumner Memorial Tunnel angels were sculpted by Joseph Arthur Coletti in 1934, when the cars the angels carry were the height of automotive design.